If you’re starting out with your own edible garden, then planting a sugar snap pea is a great way to get natural, low-maintenance, vegetables.

 Growing Sugar Snap Peas On A Trellis

 Sugar snap peas are soft plants and need proper support if you want to maximize the land space used.
 Based on the growing spread of peas, there are two most common types.
-These are climbing sugar snap peas, and bush type sugar snaps peas.
+These are climbing sugar snap peas, and bush-type sugar snaps peas.

-The bush type sugar snaps pea variety does not grow very tall as it goes up to 2. to 3 feet tall.
+The bush-type sugar snaps pea variety does not grow very tall as it goes up to 2. to 3 feet tall.
 With no support, the pea plant falls on the ground and spread out.

 The climbing sugar snap peas have a stronger stem and can grow up to 6 to 8 feet tall.
 You can use sturdy and durable trellis support to raise the pea plant.
 The pea plant wrap around which can be either trellis or other bigger plants to climb.

 For shorter 3 to 4 feet in pea plant height, use trellis which are in same 3-4 feet in length.
-Make sure the grille is durable and provides the proper support to pea vines.
+Make sure the grill is durable and provides the proper support to pea vines.

 Most of the sugar snap peas take around 2 to 3 months to get ready for harvesting.
 You can shorten or wait longer for collection depending on your need during these periods.